 Mission & Vision

-The Western Virginia Workforce Development Board is one of 16 federally mandated organizations in the Commonwealth of Virginia overseen by the Virginia Workforce Council in compliance with the Workforce Investment Act of 1998.
+The Western Virginia Workforce Development Board is one of 16 federally mandated organizations in the Commonwealth of Virginia overseen by the Virginia Workforce Council in compliance with the Workforce Innovation and Opportunity Act (WIOA)(2015-2020).
 The Act focuses on meeting the needs of businesses for skilled workers and individuals' needs for training, education, and employment.
 Key components of the Act enable customers to easily access the information and services they need through the "One-Stop" system, empower adults to obtain the training they find most appropriate through Individual Training Accounts, and ensure that all state and local programs meet customer expectations.

 Members of the Western Virginia Workforce Development Board represent the community leaders from business, education, local government and service providers.
 Funded through the U.S. Department of Labor, the Board's mission is to cultivate a dynamic workforce development system that stimulates economic development.